-This code will come in to effect on 03/07/17 for new advertisements and 02/10/17 for existing advertisements.
+This code applies to all new advertisements (as of 03/07/17) and will come in to effect for existing advertisements on 02/10/17.
 Until then the existing codes of practice apply.
 To view a pdf version of this code, please click here.

 To view a pdf version of the Food and Beverage Classification system please click here.